nathanseville/RES-Labo-HTTPInfra/README.md

 ## Dynamic cluster management

-We created a new container to manage the cluster.
+> We've created a new container to manage the cluster.
 The management is done with nodejs.

-Each running http server (dynamic and static) sends a heartbeat every second.
-The heartbeat is send via UDP multicast.
+> Each running http server (dynamic and static) sends a heartbeat every second.
+The heartbeat is sent via UDP multicast.
 The static servers use the apache module `heartbeat`.
 This module sends a heartbeat every second, the message contains informations about the server load.
 The dynamyic servers use a nodejs UDP server that multicast the server name.
+>

-The management container listen for both heartbeat types.
+> The management container listen for both heartbeat types.
 Two maps are used to store the currently availible servers.
 The maps uses the ip as a key and the last seen timestamp as a value.
 The maps are checked regularly to check if a server has timed out.
 If between two checks a map changes the script `apache2-config` is run on the proxy server using dockerode exec.
 This script update the pools settings and reload the apache server.

 The proxy don't need environement variable anymore.
 ```bash